 \subsection{Using the Design Space}

-One of the key insights we are interested in remains gaining a better understanding of the design space for annotations.
-We frequently use annotations, knowingly or unknowingly, in our daily lives.
-For example, in a presentation, annotations enable a presenter to draw the attention of the viewers to an important point of focus~\cite{lee2013sketchstory}.
-So, what are the uses of the design space in \autoref{fig:design-space}?
+The case studies described in~\autoref{sec.utility} illustrate the application of our proposed design space in annotating charts.
+Further uses of the design space are the following:

-\paragraph{A structured way to think about constructing and critiquing annotations} By combining common practices for data, task, and encoding, our design space enables an individual authoring annotations to decide, in a systematic way, what annotations to use.
-The design space also provides a structured method for critiquing others' work by identifying and categorizing the key elements used in their annotations.
+\paragraph{A Structured Way to Think About Constructing and Critiquing Annotations} By combining common practices for data, task, and encoding, our design space enables individual authoring annotations to decide, in an organized way, what annotations to implement.
+Further, the design space provides a structured method for critiquing others' use of annotations by identifying and categorizing the key elements used in their annotation.

-\paragraph{Opening up the space of annotations} Despite annotations being a tool used nearly every day, the space of possible annotations encodings available was not initially obvious to us.
-The design space provides a comprehensive list of annotation types available for visualizations.
-Importantly, within this design space, whether intentional or not, the annotations we observed participants using seemed closely linked to the idea of encoding semantics~\cite{ware2019information}\endnote{In Study 1, students had previously been exposed to encoding semantics several weeks prior, but we suspect that the relationship was unintentional.}.
+\paragraph{Opening Up the Space of Annotations} Despite annotations being a tool used nearly every day, the space of possible annotations encodings available was not initially obvious to us.
+The design space provides a comprehensive list of annotation types to apply to visualizations.
+Importantly, whether intentional or not, the annotations we observed participants using within this design space seemed closely linked to the idea of encoding semantics~\cite{ware2019information}.

-\paragraph{Avoiding uncommon practices (or making sure to use common practices)} \autoref{fig:design-space} differentiates which annotation types are commonly used in practice with particular visualization types.
-By observing frequently and infrequently used combinations, annotation authors can avoid creative combinations that might confuse their audience.
+\paragraph{Considering Common Practices} Our design space in \autoref{fig:design-space} highlights the annotation types commonly associated with specific visualization types.
+Practitioners can gain insights into prevalent practices by observing frequently and infrequently used combinations.
+This understanding encourages thoughtful consideration of commonly used annotation strategies to enhance communication.
+Additionally, our findings can potentially aid in developing tools to facilitate appropriate annotations for different chart types.